ankitects/anki-manual/src/searching.md

 finds notes with tags starting with "ani".

 `deck:french`\
-find cards in a top-level deck called "French", or its subdecks like "French::Vocab".
+find cards in a top-level deck called "French", or its subdecks like "French::Words".
 It will not match subdecks with that name, such as "Languages::French".

 `deck:french::words`\
 find cards in the "french::words" subdeck.